 - Specialized devices that filter and return the patient’s blood in a continuous circuit

 - Blood-dilution therapies

 - Techniques to lower blood pressure and body temperature

 Be sure to let the hospital know of your preference when you register for a procedure at Temecula Valley Hospital.
 You’ll be asked to authorize your choice in writing, and will be identified as a “Transfusion-free Patient” throughout your hospital stay.
 Physicians, surgeons, nurses and others in the program are trained to respect the beliefs and preferences of patients and are committed to providing the medical care you need.

-For additional information please contact Ramona DeLaney, Bloodless Medicine and Surgery Coordinator at 951-331-2269.
+For additional information, please contact the Bloodless Medicine and Surgery program at 951-331-2269.